Franschhoek, The Winelands, South Africa

 On a winter night, make use of the classic dvd collection at each property for an evening in by the fire

-Explorers Club is the brainchild of self-confessed traveler/adventurers Jo Sinfield and Tom Priday.
+Explorers Club is the brainchild of self-confessed traveller/adventurers Jo Sinfield and Tom Priday.
 The pair came up with the idea over a few too many bottles of wine on the Croatian coast in the late 1990s.
-Today, Explorers Club is made up of a collection of four properties in the very center of Franschhoek, the food and wine capital of South Africa, and set in probably the most picturesque wine valley in the world.
+Today, Explorers Club is made up of a collection of four properties in the very centre of Franschhoek, the food and wine capital of South Africa, and set in probably the most picturesque wine valley in the world.

 The houses are all less than 5 minutes walk to the Franschhoek High Street, but are set in quiet little side roads so even in peak periods the area is calm and quiet - a great place to retreat from after a day out exploring.
 The Map Room is set just off one of the oldest streets in Franschhoek, still a dirt track, it is not uncommon to see the occasional tractor rumble past, laden down with a trailer full of grapes or fruit from the surrounding vineyards and orchards.